eviedense/CI.SI/MISC INFO/MISC CONVOS 2.md

 Lyla - *She lets go of Cisila's face and rests her hands on Cisila's shoulders.* You should sit down.

 Cisila - *She slides away from Lyla slowly and sits back down on the couch, quietly fidgeting with her fingers.*  Sorry. *She mumbles.
 She doesn't feel speaking.*

+Lyla - *She sits next to Cisila, crossing her legs.*  What was your family like?

+Cisila - *She doesn't respond for several seconds.
+Pieces are clicking together in her head.*  I- well... *She tilts her head, thinking.*  If they weren't good, I...I wouldn't be sad about it, would I?

+Lyla - *She nods.*  Yeah, I guess...I guess you're right. *She thinks of her own family.
+If they died, she wouldn't feel a thing.*

+Cisila - Especially my dad.
+When he was actually home, he'd...he'd try to make it up.
+Every time. *She remembers all the small gifts, the trips, and the games.*

+*There's a small pause.
+Both of them are thinking.*

+Cisila - My mom was always tired.
+I was- I was too much for her. *She giggles quietly.* Not only was she important to Palmer, she had to take care of a rowdy child and her sister. *She remembers her sister.
+Her face falls a bit.* My sister- she...was strange.
+She inspired me to be an engineer, though.
+I went to her when my parents died, but then she-

+Lyla - *She quietly puts her hand on Cisila's shoulder.*  I know. *She sounds solemn.* You've said it already, you don't have to tell me again.

+Cisila - *She swallows whatever words she was about to say, and looks down.
+She sighs.* Mhm.